detectivevoke/uno/README.md

   - The sleep time has been randomised by 0.5 seconds each side of the set time
   - Added admin options, to give cards, Usage: give(card_name)
   - Made it so it skips player, when they don't have the correct card (like in the actual UNO game, I didn't know the rules)

+Update 4:
+  - Added save_game() and self.game_logged, which saves the game if you exit the program (using "exit()" in console)
+  - save_game() loads the game into a .json file, in games folder, to be able to be reloaded later (yet to be added)